Trick: Lazy Expansion of a Multiway Tree

 and next

-Why is this problem so enlightening?
-Recently, I've been using a software similar to Evernote called Notion (quite famous).
-One highlight of this software is the concept that "everything is a block."
-For instance, headings, pages, and tables are all blocks.
-Some blocks can even be nested infinitely, breaking the traditional notebook structure of "folder" -> "notebook" -> "note."
+Why is this problem considered insightful?
+Because I've recently been using a software similar to Evernote called Notion (quite popular).
+One of the highlights of this software is that "everything is a block," such as titles, pages, and tables being blocks.
+Some blocks can even be nested infinitely, breaking the traditional notebook structure of "Folder" -> "Notebook" -> "Note."

 Reflecting on this algorithm problem, the NestedInteger

-structure is actually a type that supports infinite nesting and can represent both integers and lists.
-I think the core data structure of Notion, the block, is likely designed with a similar approach.
+structure is also a type that supports infinite nesting and can represent both integers and lists simultaneously.
+I imagine Notion's core data structure, block, is likely designed similarly.

-So, getting back to the algorithm problem, how do we solve it?
+So, back to our algorithm problem, how do we solve it?
 The NestedInteger

 structure can be infinitely nested.
-How do we "flatten" this structure to hide the underlying details for the iterator's caller and obtain a flattened output?
+How do we "flatten" this structure, shield the caller of the iterator from the underlying details, and achieve a flattened output?